 In addition to submitted the below E-Form, your academic advisor will need to recommend the extension for either an academic or medical reason.
 Examples of reasons for an extension include, but are not limited to: changes of major or research topics; unexpected research problems; or documented illnesses.
 Delays caused by academic probation or suspension are not acceptable reasons for a program extension.

-When you submit this E-Form, your academic advisor will receive an email from ISSS with a form to complete.
-Please make sure you talk to your academic advisor and make them aware that they should be expecting this email before you submit the E-Form to ISSS.
-Without your academic advisor's approval, the E-Form extension request cannot be processed.
+When you submit this E-Form, your academic advisor will receive an email from ISSS with a link to complete an E-Form.
+Please talk with your academic advisor before you submit the E-Form to ISSS so that they expect this request.
+Without your academic advisor's approval the E-Form extension request cannot be processed.

 Proof of Funding

 Students must also submit proof of funding with the E-Form request.
 This may be a funding letter from the department or other external source, a personal bank statement, the bank statement of a family or friend with a signed financial affidavit of support, or any combination of these sources.
 You may use multiple accounts/sources as long as the cumulative total meets the minimum required.
-To view the required minimum amount of funding for your degree program, please click here.
+View minimum funding requirements cost charts.

 Now that you have reviewed and understand all of the above information, you may submit an Extension request form: